verdaux/BookNotes/Impressors 5.md

 - [ ] I like my donuts so fat their holes are closed.
 Does that make me creepy?
 - [ ] Do not mock a pain you haven't endured.
 - [ ] One never forgets the taste of certain tears.
+- [ ] It's better to travel than it's to arrive.